AudioVisuaali/Esports-Uni-League/README.md

 - Dynamic privacy policy modification tool
 - More options to the social tab
 - Controlling bot to performs actions on the discord server from the web-ui
-- Dynamic streaming overlay for stream with multiple scenes